-Sunglasses, haven't worn them.
+Sunglasses, I haven't worn them.
 Although there has not been a cloud in the sky since leaving the mountains, everyday is walking with the sun, it's to your back most of the day.
 One should be close to their destination by the time the sun gets in your eyes so perhaps sunglasses are an unnecessary luxury.

-Sleeping bag, shipped home when in Pamplona.
+Sleeping bag, I shipped it off when in Pamplona.
 The Sleeping bag liner has been enough.
 I was chilled one night and just placed my jacket over my legs, no problems.